EXCLUSIVE: Fullerton Asm. Quirk-Silva Under Investigation for Influence Peddling and Retaliation Against Accuser of Asm. Cristina Garcia

 When asked about the investigation Reilly said, “you will have to call the Assembly Rules Committee to inquire about that.”

-HMG-LCCN contacted Assembly Speaker Anthony Rendon’s office for comment with no response as of publication time.
+HMG-LCCN contacted Assembly Speaker Anthony Rendon’s office and sent a text message for comment with no response as of publication time.

+HMG-LCCN contacted Garcia via a text message for comment with no response as of publication time.

+Mike Simpfenderfer, who is running against Garcia in November, told HMG-LCCN, “How much more abuse by Cristina Garcia is acceptable?
+All who believe victims have a right speak up and are entitled to justice find this behavior criminal.
+The retaliation against Danny Fierro by ASM Garcia and friends demands immediate action.
+Mr. Speaker it is time to take measures so Mr. Fierro is protected during the investigation.
+It is the people’s duty to protect Mr. Fierro when it is discovered these illegal activities against him exist.
+The silencing of a victim during an investigation reflects the behaviors of the mob.
+We have to trust and believe your office will demand an immediate swift investigation by law enforcement and if need be have those intimidating Mr. Fierro arrested.”

 Powered by Facebook Comments